euclyd-2022/french-practise/README.md

 ## Setup

-### 1. Get an Anthropic API key
+### 1. Get an Anthropic or Gemini API key

-Go to [console.anthropic.com](https://console.anthropic.com), create an account, and generate an API key.
+Go to [console.anthropic.com](https://console.anthropic.com) or [aistudio.google.com/apikey](https://aistudio.google.com/apikey) , create an account, and generate an API key.
 You'll need to add a small credit balance under Billing before the key will work — a few pounds/dollars goes a long way at this usage level (each practice session costs a fraction of a penny).

 ### 2. Host the file